On inclusion relations of weighted $L^p$-type spaces defined in terms of weight function matrices: Introduction

-In each approach, basic growth and regularity assumptions on the weights $\omega$ are required and one can distinguish between two types: The \emph{Roumieu-type,} involving the existence quantifier, and the \emph{Beurling-type} when using the universal quantifier.
-As it has been mentioned in the introduction in \cite{BraunMeiseTaylor90}, when comparing the assumptions between both settings it follows that requirement \emph{subadditivity} for $\omega$ in \cite{Beurling61}, \cite{Bjorck66} and \cite{PetzscheVogt} can be replaced resp. relaxed by $\omega(2t)=O(\omega(t))$.
-This condition is frequently abbreviated by $(\alpha)$ and we write \hyperlink{om1}{$(\omega_1)$} for it; this abbreviation is motivated by the notation used in \cite{dissertation}.
-A further achievement is that the definition of weighted spaces within the Braun-Meise-Taylor setting admits the possibility to introduce and investigate the notion of \emph{quasianalyticity} as well analogously to the weight sequence setting \emph{(``Denjoy-Carleman-Theorem'').} On the other hand, for establishing this equivalent description in \cite[Lemma 3.3, Prop.
-3.4]{BraunMeiseTaylor90} crucially it has been used that $\varphi_{\omega}$ is \emph{convex;} usually abbreviated by $(\delta)$ and we write \hyperlink{om4}{$(\omega_4)$}.
-This has become a standard assumption on $\omega$ also in related weighted settings since then; e.g. when considering globally defined functions of \emph{Gelfand-Shilov-type.} \hyperlink{om4}{$(\omega_4)$} is crucial for obtaining the coincidence of both settings since the proof of the crucial Paley-Wiener-type theorem involves the double conjugate $\varphi^{**}_{\omega}$ and the identity $\varphi^{**}_{\omega}=\varphi_{\omega}$ which holds if and only if $\varphi_{\omega}$ is convex.
+Summarizing, when comparing the basic requirements on the weights it follows that \emph{subadditivity} for $\omega$ in \cite{Beurling61}, \cite{Bjorck66} and \cite{PetzscheVogt} (Beurling-Bj\"{o}rck setting) is replaced resp. relaxed in the Braun-Meise-Taylor setting by $\omega(2t)=O(\omega(t))$ which is frequently abbreviated by $(\alpha)$ in the literature.
+A further achievement is that the definition of weighted spaces within the Braun-Meise-Taylor setting admits the possibility to introduce and investigate the notion of \emph{quasianalyticity} as well analogously to the weight sequence setting \emph{(``Denjoy-Carleman-Theorem'')} whereas within the Beurling-Bj\"{o}rck setting purely (non-trivial) test function spaces are studied; see Section \ref{examplesect} for precise definitions.
+On the other hand, for establishing the equivalent description in \cite[Lemma 3.3, Prop.
+3.4]{BraunMeiseTaylor90} crucially it has been used that $\varphi_{\omega}$ is \emph{convex;} see \hyperlink{om4}{$(\omega_4)$} and this condition is frequently abbreviated by $(\delta)$ in the literature. \hyperlink{om4}{$(\omega_4)$} has become a standard assumption on $\omega$ also in related weighted settings since then; e.g. when considering globally defined functions of \emph{Gelfand-Shilov-type.} This convexity condition is unavoidable for obtaining the coincidence of both settings since the proof of the \emph{Paley-Wiener-type theorem} involves the double conjugate $\varphi^{**}_{\omega}$ and the identity $\varphi^{**}_{\omega}=\varphi_{\omega}$ which holds if and only if $\varphi_{\omega}$ is convex.
 In general, one only has $\varphi^{**}_{\omega}\le\varphi_{\omega}$ and for this note that $\varphi^{**}_{\omega}$ and $\varphi^{*}_{\omega}$ both are automatically convex; see the comments in \cite[Sect.
 3.1]{dissertation} and more details are given in Section \ref{LFYconjgsection}.